michami/MBR/README.md

 A brand new character will start at level **0** with **20** points (**20 + level**) to distribute between your traits as desired.

 You also add a *narrative background* or *backstory* to your character.
 What they did before going on this adventure, as well as their personality.
-You use this *backstory* to add up to **1** point to any trait that is relevant to the challenge.
+You use this *backstory* to add **1** point to any trait that is relevant to the current challenge.

 So, for example, if your *backstory* is, "*I was a used cart salesman*", you could add **1** to **INT** when trying to convince someone to join your side in a fight.
 If you're unable to write it down, you should try to keep the *backstory* simple enough to memorize.